ckb-js/kuai/packages/typeorm/README.md

 console.log({ userList })
 ```

-At last, you can close the connection with the database.
-Once connection is closed, you cannot use repositories or perform any operations except opening connection again.
+At last, we can close the connection with the database.
+Once connection is closed, we cannot use repositories or perform any operations except opening connection again.

 ```
 // app.ts